ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

 To restore the spirit of the original system, I propose the following modifications to GHC’s implementation of arrow notation.

-### Typechecking
+### Declarative rules

-Both the original and current system [are specified][Paterson04] using judgments of the following form:
+Typechecking rules for both the original and current system [are specified][Paterson04] using judgments of the following form:

 ```
 G;D |-a c :: stk --> t